ROBOTIS-GIT/emanual/docs/en/dxl/y/y.md

 ## [UART Connection Circuit Diagram](#uart-connection-circuit-diagram)

-To control DYNAMIXEL-Y with a custom made Main Controller, the signal of the Main Controller UART should be converted into RS-485.
-Below is the recommended circuit diagram.
+DYNAMIXEL-Y servomotors require half-duplex RS-484 serial communications for control.
+The following schematic is the recommended circuit diagram to convert full-duplex RS-484 to half-duplex for use with DYNAMIXEL servos.

 ![](/assets/images/dxl/y/uart_connection.PNG)

-**Note**: The circuit above is suitable for MCUs that use 5V power or when the IO is 5V tolerant.
-For other cases, use a Level Shifter to match the voltage.
+**Note**: The circuit above is suitable for MCUs with a 5v logic level.
+For controllers using other logic levels, a level shifter is required to match DYNAMIXEL's 5v logic level.
 {: .notice}

-The above circuit is integrated into DYNAMIXEL-exclusive controllers.
-In the provided circuit diagram, the direction of the data signal of TTL Level TxD and RxD is determined based on the level of TX_Enable_5V as indicated below.
+The above communication circuit is integrated into ROBOTIS' DYNAMIXEL controllers.
+In the provided circuit diagram, the direction of data transmission is determined based on the signal level of TX_Enable_5V:
-- If TX_Enable_5V =High : The TxD signal is transferred to D+ and D-
+- If TX_Enable_5V is High: The TxD signal is sent out over the D+ and D- lines.
-- If TX_Enable_5V =Low : The D+ and D- signals are transferred to RxD
+- If TX_Enable_5V is Low: The input signals from D+ and D- signals are received and output to the RxD line.

 ## [Cable Connection](#cable-connection)
-The pin configuration of the DYNAMIXEL-Y connector is shown below.
+The DYNAMIXEL-Y connector pinout and recommended connection layout are shown in the diagram below below.

 ### [YM070](#ym070)
 ![](/assets/images/dxl/y/70_connect_cable_1.png)